-- Honey Beers (not Braggots)

-- Wiess (cloudy, young Kölsch)
+Honey Beers (not Bragg gots) Wiess (cloudy, young Kölsch)

-- Sticke Altbier

-- Münster Altbier
+Sticke Altbier Münster Altbier

-- Imperial Porter

-- Classic American Cream Ale
+Imperial Porter Classic American Cream Ale

-- Czech Dark Lager

-- English Pale Mild
+Czech Dark Lager English Pale Mild

-- Scottish 90/-

-- American Stock Ale
+Scottish 90/- American Stock Ale

-- English Strong Ale
+English Strong Ale Non-alcoholic "Beer"

-- Non-alcoholic "Beer"

-- Kellerbier

-- Malt Liquor
+Kellerbier Malt Liquor

 Note that certain other specialty categories exist in the guidelines.
-Belgian Specialties or clones of specific Belgian beers should be entered in Category 16E.
-Christmas-type beers should be entered in Category 21B.
-Beers with only one type of fruit, spice, herbs, vegetables, or smoke should be entered in Categories 20-22.
-Specialty meads or ciders should be entered in their respective categories (Category 26C for meads, Category 28D for ciders).
+Belgian Specialties or clones of specific Belgian beers should be entered in the Belgian Specialty Category.
+Christmas-type beers should be entered in the Spice/Herb/Vegetable Category.
+Beers with only one type of fruit, spice, herbs, vegetables, or smoke should be entered in Categories 13.

 Appearance: Appearance should be appropriate to the base beer being presented and will vary depending on the base beer (if declared).
 Note that unusual ingredients or processes may affect the appearance so that the result is quite different from the declared base style.
 Some ingredients may add colour (including to the head), and may affect head formation and retention.

 Aroma: The character of the stated specialty ingredient or nature should be evident in the aroma, but harmonious with the other components (yet not totally overpowering them).
 Overall the aroma should be a pleasant combination of malt, hops and the featured specialty ingredient or nature as appropriate to the specific type of beer being presented.
 The individual character of special ingredients and processes may not always be identifiable when used in combination.
 If a classic style base beer is specified then the characteristics of that classic style should be noticeable.
 Note, however, that classic styles will have a different impression when brewed with unusual ingredients, additives or processes.
-The typical aroma components of classic beer styles (particularly hops)

-may be intentionally subdued to allow the special ingredients or nature to be more apparent.
+The typical aroma components of classic beer styles (particularly hops) may be intentionally subdued to allow the special ingredients or nature to be more apparent.